jungomi/xxhash-wasm/README.md

 [![Node.js][actions-nodejs-badge]][actions-nodejs-link]
 [![npm][npm-badge]][npm-link]

-🚨 ***`v1.0.0` has just been released with an up to 3-4x performance improvement and a streaming API.
-There are some breaking changes and [new engine requirements](#engine-requirements).
+🚨 *** The `v1.0.0` release brought an up to 3-4x performance
+improvement and a streaming API.
+There were some breaking changes and [new engine requirements](#engine-requirements).
 For details see the [`v1.0.0` release notes][release-notes-v1.0.0], which can also be found in the [CHANGELOG.md](CHANGELOG.md).***